kentr/drupal-critical-css/README.md

 # Critical CSS

-Inlines a critical CSS file into HTML head, and loads non-critical CSS asynchronously using W3C Spec's preload.
+Inlines a critical CSS file into a page's HTML head, and loads non-critical CSS asynchronously using W3C Spec's preload.

 ## How it works ##